 This is a 100 – 200 percent increase which seems like a lot.
 However that percentage massively decreases when talking about professional athletes and bodybuilders where extreme training, diet and great genetics play a massive and bigger part.

 The exaggerated effects of steroids in professional bodybuilding

 This is the most common and my favorite myth to debunk.
 Despite popular belief steroids are not a magic drug, they cannot transform the average guy into a muscular ripped hulk like creature.
 The truth is, successful bodybuilders have the right genetics to achieve what they do.
 Plus lots of hard work in the gym and the right type of diet.

 Experts that study the effects of performance enhancing drugs on sports professionals say that they only give around a 5% performance boost, or muscle mass increase.
 This can increase to 10% for heavy users of steroids, so the idea that someone can’t achieve a ripped bodybuilder like physique without steroids is nonsense.
 Yes they will increase muscle development, but at the very least 90% of what you see in the biggest, most ripped body builder is natural, they have the right genetics, diet and training to make it possible.

-Bodybuilders have large quantities of fast twitch muscle fibers which respond much better to weight training than slow twitch muscle fibers.
+Bodybuilders have large quantities of fast twitch muscle fibers which respond much better to weight training, compared to slow twitch muscle fibers.
 Fast twitch fibers also allow for more explosive bursts of power like sprinters.
 This is why sprinters often have well muscled upper bodies.
-However the disadvantage of fast twitch muscle fibers is that they fatigue and drain quicker and they’re also more prone to muscle soreness.
+However the disadvantage of fast twitch muscle fibers is that they fatigue and drain quicker, and they’re also more prone to muscle soreness.